 3. Evaluation of Alternatives

-In fact, now more than ever, customers want to be sure they’ve done thorough research prior to making a purchase.
-Because of this, even though they may be sure of what they want, they’ll still want to compare other options to ensure their decision is the right one.
+In fact, now more than ever, customers want to be sure they’ve done thorough research prior to making a purchase, because of this, even though they may be sure of what they want, they’ll still want to compare other options to ensure their decision is the right one.

-Keep them on your site for the evaluation of alternatives stage.
-Leading insurance provider Geico allows customers to compare rates with other insurance providers all under their own website – even if the competition can offer a cheaper price.
+Keep them on your site for the evaluation of alternatives stage, for example leading insurance provider Geico allows customers to compare rates with other insurance providers all under their own website – even if the competition can offer a cheaper price.

 4. Purchase Decision

 At this point, the customer has explored multiple options, they understand pricing and payment options and they are deciding whether to move forward with the purchase or not.

-This means it’s time to step up the game in the marketing process by providing a sense of security while reminding customers of why they wanted to make the purchase in the first time.
+And this means it’s time to step up the game in the marketing process by providing a sense of security while reminding customers of why they wanted to make the purchase in the first time.

 Retargeting or simple email reminders that speak to the need for the product in question can enforce the purchase decision, even if the opportunity seems lost.

-However, this doesn’t mean it’s a sure thing.
-A consumer could still be lost.
-Marketing is just as important during this stage as during the previous.
+However, this doesn’t mean it’s a sure thing – the consumer could still be lost – therefore marketing is just as important during this stage as during the previous.

-Test your brand’s purchase process online.
-Is it complicated?
+Test your brand’s purchase process online – is it complicated?
 Are there too many steps?
 Is the load time too slow?
 Can a purchase be completed just as simply on a mobile device as on a desktop computer?